coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 In general we try to be very proactive to detect and eliminate mistakes and vulnerabilities as soon as possible, and to reduce their impact when they do happen.
-We using defensive coding styles to reduce the likelihood of mistakes, followed by a variety of tools and a test suite to detect mistakes as early as possible.
+We use a defensive design and coding style to reduce the likelihood of mistakes, a variety of tools that try to detect mistakes early, and a test suite with significant coverage.
+We also release the software as open source software so others can review it.

 Since early detection and impact reduction can never be perfect, we also try to detect and repair problems during deployment as quickly as possible.